‘Everyone carries a gun.’ 3 dead in one month as gang feud reignites in Fort Worth.

 ▪ On May 12, Derrick Coble, 36, identified as a Glen Garden Hard Head, was shot at in the parking lot of 2 Live Club, at 2408 E. Belknap.
 He was sitting in a dark blue Jeep Liberty.
 Four days later, a car matching that description was seen leaving the scene of a drive-by shooting in the 1000 block of East Richmond.

 Police have searched that house three times in the past year, finding drugs, drug paraphernalia and a Glock 19 handgun.
-Michael English, 29, and Willie Starlling, 33, were arrested on felony drug charges after a May 4 search.
+Willie Starlling, 33, was arrested on felony drug charges after a May 4 search.
 Starlling remains jailed on a $4,500 bond.

 ▪ On May 16, men who shouted “on Blood” from an orange Dodge Caliber opened fire toward people gathered at a convenience store in the 800 block of East Davis.
 One of the people was sitting in a car with his young son when bullets hit his car.
 No injuries were reported.

-Note: Editor’s note: This story has been updated to reflect that Avery Colter is no longer facing a capital murder charge.
-He faces charges of deadly conduct and unlawful possession of a firearm, his attorney, Lex Johnston, said on Thursday.